fdrinck/halc/README.md

-# MMIO-lang
+# halc

-An experimental language for low-level MMIO register access.
+An experimental language for low-level embedded software.

-**AI disclamer**: contains no LLM output.
+**AI disclamer**: Contains no LLM output.